vlstill/tedi/aim.md

 As already mentioned, the program transformation needs to be accompanied by implementation of memory model operations.
 The existing implementations for DIVINE \cite{SRB15weakmem, mgrthesis} support either TSO or a subset of the C++11 memory model, both of which use buffer bounding to limit state space explosion and achieve decidability while keeping the implementation simple.

-Therefore, we would like to implement framework for simulation of different memory models.
+We would like to implement framework for simulation of various memory models.
-Namely the NSW memory model which is significant for being decidable for programs with finite-state threads.
+Namely the NSW memory model is significant for being decidable for programs with finite-state threads while also being more relaxed then PSO.
 Also NSW subsumes TSO and PSO memory models and therefore its implementation can be easily restricted and reused for verification under these memory models.
-In addition to that, the more relaxed memory models RMO, POWER and ARM should also be investigated.
+In addition to that, more relaxed memory models RMO, POWER and ARM should also be investigated.
 Finally, we would like to re-visit the case of C/C++11 memory model once the framework of relaxed memory models offers sufficient relaxations.

-At first, we will continue to use bounded data structures in the implementation of these memory models; however, we would also like to investigate extension of non-bounded, automata-based techniques outlined for example in \cite{Linden2010} to more relaxed memory models (\cite{Linden2010} supports only TSO).
+At first, we will continue to use bounded data structures in the implementation of these memory models (therefore, devised methods will be sound, but not complete); however, we would also like to investigate extension of non-bounded, automata-based techniques outlined for example in \cite{Linden2010} to more relaxed memory models (\cite{Linden2010} supports only TSO).
+Another area worth considering to recover completeness of decision procedures for NSW is usage of abstractions.
+Both automata-based approach and abstractions will likely also require changes to the verification algorithm and therefore will not be implemented purely as program transformations.

 ## Investigation of Different Data Structures for Simulation of Relaxed Memory Models

 Furthermore, while there are many approaches for description of axiomatic semantics of memory models, it seems that operational semantics is generally described in terms of very simple data structures which, despite being used as basis for implementation of verification algorithms or program transformations, are not optimized for efficient implementation.
-Therefore, we see opportunity in investigation of new data structures which can be used for implementation of memory model transformations.
+Therefore, we see opportunity in investigation of new data structures which can be used for implementation of memory model transformations and which would yield better performance for the resulting decision procedures.

 Namely, the standard operational approach to TSO or PSO simulation is using store buffers which are filled by store operations and later non-deterministically flushed.
 This approach, while simple means that there are states of the program in which the only difference is if a certain value is waiting in the store buffer or already flushed to the memory.